GlobalFinPrint/global_finprint/docs/data_entry_workflow.rst

 *GFP Trip data entry web pages*
     1. Trip planning
-        a. page includes
+        A. page includes
             - form for basic trip data entry (dates, location, etc.)
             - list of trips
             - filters for trip list
             - access to set list for the trip
             - ability to update basic trip data
-        b. outstanding questions
+        B. outstanding questions
             - is there a need to "demote" or delete trips?
             - other trip parameters that might need adding?
             - input of "proposed" set coordinates from design (e.g. from ArcGIS work)?

     2. Set data entry:
-        a. page includes
+        A. page includes
             - list of sets as a table
             - 0 or more environmental measures per set, env. meas. list can be expanded and collapsed
             - create a new set